8 Gig Worker Healthcare: Portable Benefits for a New Economy

 The Core Insight

-Benefits tied to a single employer don’t work when workers serve multiple employers.
-Benefits must become portable — traveling with the worker, not tied to any single engagement.
+Benefits tied to a single employer cannot work when workers serve many employers.
+Benefits must become portable – traveling with the worker – and composable – assembled from many small contributions.
+(We introduced these principles in the previous chapter; here we see them applied to the population that needs them most.)

 This is exactly what the Aarokya HSA enables.